 Tara grew up in a suburb outside of Chicago.
 With a smirk, Tara remark that their hometown of Schaumburg is primarily known for having a massive mall.
 When asked about their early life and why they always wanted to teach, Tara starts talking about high school—a fitting place to start given the central role schools have played in their life.

-Tara first recalls a teacher, Mary Lopez, who taught US History at her large public school.
+Tara first recalls a teacher, Mary Lopez, who taught US History at their large public school.
 Mary was the first teacher who really talked to Tara outside of class.
 The thoughtful conversations Tara recalls having outside of class with their history teacher probably weren’t the norm in a school with 2,500 kids.
 “It’s pretty powerful to build relationships with adults at that age," Tara notes.
 "Having teachers that care about you makes you want to work hard."
 Tara is on the other side of this equation now, relishing in all the opportunities a school like Mid-Pen gives teachers to make meaningful connections with students.

 At Mid-Pen, Tara’s classroom is a rich, safe place to delve into the historical, cultural, and formal elements that drive the compelling texts they teach.
 Tara’s passion for literature draws kids into their lessons like a magnet.
 When a teenage boy on the varsity basketball team declares that The Joy Luck Club is now his favorite book, you quickly see how masterful Tara is at opening up literary worlds for every student.
 Tara describes his reaction as “really sweet.”
 The tendency to talk about teaching in nurturing terms reveals Tara’s emotional connection to both their kids and their craft.